pepzer/MQTTDroid/README.md

 MQTTDroid aims to offer a single always on MQTT connection that could be shared easily, securely and efficiently among client apps.
 For developers the goal is to offer a simple library that exposes MQTT functionalities, without a need to manage the connection and with asynchronously delivered messages using android services.

+## Client Application

+[MQTTDroidDemoClient](https://github.com/pepzer/MQTTDroidDemoClient) is a client application that could be used to test MQTTDroid and should be easy to extend.

 ## Architecture

 From the perspective of users and developers interested in writing clients, MQTTDroid could be separated in three main elements: